mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 physical units library.
 Thanks to that, the library can protect users from performing invalid operations on quantities and provide automated conversion factors between various compatible units.

-Probably all the libraries in the wild model the [@SI], and many of them provide support for additional units belonging to various other systems (e.g., imperial).
+Probably all the libraries in the wild model the [@SI] or at least most of it (refer to [SI units of quantities of the same dimension but different kinds] for more details) and many of them provide support for additional units belonging to various other systems (e.g., imperial).

 ### Systems of units are based on systems of quantities